Dialog: Cam-Data FB

 When the cam is concave relative to the Roller, the RoC of the cam is negative.

-Note 4:
+Note 4: Pressure Angle

-Note 5:
+Note 5: Sliding-Velocity

-The Sliding-Velocity assumes the Follower-Profile does not roll (even if the Profile represents a Roller; it assumes it slides over the Cam-Profile.
+The Sliding-Velocity assumes the Follower-Profile does not roll, even if the Profile represents a Roller; it assumes it slides over the Cam-Profile.
 Use the Sliding-Velocity to calculate the Film Thickness of the lubricating oil between the Follower-Profile and Cam-Profile.
 If you know the surface finish of the Cam-Profile and the Follower-Profile, you can also calculate the Film Thickness Ratio, .
 This is an important parameter as it strongly influences the life of the cam.
 A Film Thickness Ratio of less than 1 means that metal asperities of the Follower-Profile and Cam-Profile contact each other, and wear occurs.

 Sliding Velocity = (Velocity of Cam-Profile – Velocity of Follower-Profile)